tebe-nigrelli/MMN-Group-Project/Report notes.md

 # Abstract

+Understanding the dynamics of neuron excitation in the brain is a difficult task due to the intrinsic complexity of inter-neuron connectivity.
+This investigation uses neuron firing rate statistics to differentiate cross-region and cross-stimuli behavior and shed light on the distinction between different static grating orientations.
+We uncover the relation between neurons in different cortical regions and propose a simple model to understand 'superstar' neurons and regions.

 # Introduction
 The introduction should provide background information on the topic, including relevant literature and the objectives of the study.